SystemsApproach/sdn/access.rst

 is in transition.
 This is not something that today's P4 switches are able to support.
 So instead, the switch temporarily redirects those packets to a server for hold-and-replay, or alternatively, to a SmartNIC connected to those servers.
-McDavid and colleagues describe the mechanism for doing this is more detail.
+MacDavid and colleagues describe the mechanism for doing this is more detail.

 .. _reading_upf: